MicrosoftDocs/OfficeDocs-SharePoint/migration/MySites-to-OneDrive-Migration-Guide.md

 - The mapping of content from your source My Sites to the destination OneDrive.
 - The amount of content you migrate.
 Determine if content is redundant, out of date, or still relevant.
 - Set permissions so IT can read/write from source to target destination
 - We highly recommend that you consider setting up a hybrid environment.
 Learn more: [SharePoint and OneDrive Configuration Roadmaps](https://docs.microsoft.com/sharepoint/hybrid/configuration-roadmaps).

 ### What migrates?

-When you migrate to OneDrive using the [SharePoint Migration Tool (SPMT)](https://docs.microsoft.com/sharepointmigration/introducing-the-sharepoint-migration-tool), you will be migrating your content stored in your MySites document library into OneDrive.
+When you migrate to OneDrive using the [SharePoint Migration Tool](https://docs.microsoft.com/sharepointmigration/introducing-the-sharepoint-migration-tool), you will be migrating your content stored in your MySites document library into OneDrive.

 ## Assess and remediate your content